prise-3d/Thesis-WebExpe-Django/README.md

 ## Description

-Web site which contains experiences on synthesis images (perception of noise).
+Web site which contains experimentss on synthesis images (perception of noise).

 ## Installation